casact/capital-modeling/README.md

 ## Quick start (Developer mode, working from a local clone)

-If you are comfortable with Git and want to edit the source directly:
+If you are comfortable with Git and want to edit the source directly, `cd` into your target directory and then run

 ```cmd
 git clone https://github.com/casact/capital-modeling.git